A Quick Guide to Drupal Terminology

-A Content Type, sometimes referred to an an Entity Bundle is a grouping of content used for a specific purpose with fields for various types of information.
+A Content Type, sometimes referred to an Entity Bundle is a grouping of content used for a specific purpose with fields for various types of information.
 Most sites have multiple content types.
 A blog post is an example of a content type.
-A grouping of fields hold the data for each blog post that is created and displayed on the website.
+A grouping of fields holds the data for each blog post that is created and displayed on the website.
 The following post from the Promet Source Blog is an example of a Content Type.

 4. Content Item or Node